go-monk/.github/profile/README.md

 > The delight and pride of Aulë is in the deed of making, and in the thing made, and neither in possession nor in his own mastery; wherefore he gives and hoards not, and is free from care, passing ever on to some new work. -- The Silmarillion

 You can [suggest](https://github.com/orgs/go-monk/discussions/1) future content and [subscribe](https://go-monk.beehiiv.com/subscribe) to receive new content via email.

-Some feedback about the content:
+Here's some feedback about the content:

 <img width="412" height="75" alt="image" src="https://github.com/user-attachments/assets/af5da5bc-a2c5-432e-9520-3489a57c3841" />